JSitter/simple-docker-project/README.md

 ## Create Database Image

-This example will use MySQL, but any other database could be used instead.
+This example will use MySQL, but any other database can be used instead.

 ```
 $ docker run --detach --name=my-db-name --env="MYSQL_ROOT_PASSWORD=environmentpasswor4d" mysql